o-jasper/o-jasper.github.io/blog/_posts/2014-06-03-hanging_blocks.md

 #### 'Proving' that the block data is available
-If the files are not being shared, people *cannot* point out invalid facts in said files as below.
+If the files are not being shared, people *cannot* point out invalid facts in said files as discussed in the next paragraph.
 To ensure it is available, there is a vote about it.

 This is why a system where people have stake is necessary, otherwise it is not possible to defend against many fake accounts.